Anxiety Reveal Unmet Needs and New Passions

 Creating New Structure and Habits

-Through the process, I had to be intentional with creating habits that would support health and wellness more broadly, not just when I felt anxiety or panic rising.
+Through the process, I had to be intentional with creating habits that would support health and wellness more broadly, not just when I felt anxiety rising or as a means to overcome panic attacks.
 I learned to breathe deeply.
 I made space to engage my body physically on the dance floor.
 I fed my love of beautiful words by reading poetry more often and journaling regularly.
 And I let myself be seen, just the way I am, by a tribe who encouraged and supported me along every valley and mountain top.
-They took me into their hearts and, as sorely uncomfortable and vulnerable it was to let myself be loved, as I am not as I should be, their collective love reset my life in a way I could have never anticipated.
+They took me into their hearts.
+It was so sorely uncomfortable and vulnerable to let myself be loved, as I am not as I should be.
+Yet their collective love reset my life in a way I could have never anticipated.

 The truth is that I wasn’t alone in any of my journey.
 I was only alone if I chose to be.
 That was a reality that smacked me in the face, a truth that both set me free and offended me.
 It held me accountable to the way I was living my life, and how I was pursuing wellness and wholeness.
 My choices do matter.
 No longer am I a victim to panic or anxiety, but I also feel no shame when it seeks to rumble in my belly or rise up.
 In that moment, I can bring it to the dance floor or leave it on my journal pages or breathe it out with intention.